-Direct finishes: These are untreated surfaces that are left as is after removal of the falsework.
+Direct finishes: These are untreated surfaces that are left as is after the removal of the falsework.
 Includes smooth, textured finishes, natural patterns, inlays, simulated wood, and grooved or grooved surfaces.

 Smooth finishes: They do not imitate any other material, however, the difficulty of this work consists in obtaining a perfect finish, since any defect in this surface is very noticeable and they are susceptible to cracking.
-Formwork must be rigid, custom fabricated, easy to assemble, and disassemble.
+Formwork must be rigid, custom fabricated, easy to assemble and disassemble.

 Indirect finishes: Their surfaces are treated after stripping by chemical means or mechanical processes.